pontojasko/ainomeator/README.md

 ---

 ## Usage

-Once installed and configured, run the **AiNOMEATOR** script from your Reaper Actions list.

 ### Best Practices

-To get the most accurate and fastest results, we strongly recommend the following settings in the GUI:

-- **Analysis Backend**: Start with **Hybrid Heuristic** as your baseline, as it is generally the most accurate mode.
-It runs a local CNN14 (PANNs) model and cloud Gemini in parallel.
-However, since the optimal backend can vary based on the specific music genre and personal preferences, you are encouraged to experiment with different backends to find what works best for your workflow.
+We recommend the following settings:

+- **Analysis Backend**: start with **PANNs** as your baseline.
+It is generally the most fast starting point.
+You can also test Gemini or a hybrid solution if you want to explore another/better results.
-- **Analysis Mode**: Use **Detailed** only for best results.
+- **Analysis Mode**: use **Detailed**.
-- **Sort Tracks**: Enable this to automatically group and sort your tracks by instrument family.
-- **Parallel Tracks**: Keep the thread count low (`1` or `2`) to avoid Gemini rate limits.
+- **Parallel Tracks**: with Gemini, keep the thread count `1` to avoid rate limits .

 ---

 ## Architecture & Features

-The recommended **Hybrid Heuristic** backend relies on a triple-layer logic to prevent AI hallucinations and misclassifications:
+The **Hybrid** backend relies on a triple-layer logic to prevent AI hallucinations and misclassifications:

 ```mermaid
 graph TD